george-hawkins/mini-quad-2023/build.md

 Go to the Fatshark Recon HD [support page](https://fatshark.helpscoutdocs.com/article/177-recon-hd) and download the latest firmware (33.39.10 at the time of writing).

 Note: the Recon HD PDF manual that's also linked to there is fairly useless.

+TODO: extract the diagrams that show button positions etc. from manual PDF - they're at least useful.

 Extract the downloaded `.zip` file - it contains a `README.md.txt` which tell you exactly how to update the firmware on the goggles: